Fruity, spicy delicious homemade hot cross buns! Step by step photos and instructions to help you make the perfect Easter buns this year!

 It's nearly Easter!
 And guess how many Easter Eggs I've already eaten?
 Trick question.
 Actually none.
 Probably because we are still working our way through the mountain of Christmas chocolate we were given.
 Yes, we are thooooose people that can sit in a room with chocolate and not eat it.
 How?
 No idea, but the pull of the miniature Reese's Pieces Eggs is getting stronger.
 I give it til Wednesday.
 Until then, let's make my favourite Easter treat...hot cross buns!

 Before we start I'd like to point out that making bread is a long process.
 The whole process from start to finish will take you about 3 hours, maybe longer if you dawdle...as I tend to do.
 But don't fret!
-This does include about 2 hours rising time so it's not all hands on, leaving lots of time for kitchen dance parties and watching Adele carpool karaoke on YouTube.
+This does include about 2 hours rising time so it's not all hands on.

 The ingredient list also looks quite long, but it's all simple stuff.
 It may seem daunting, but I can assure you, it will be totally worth it.
 The smell of freshly baked hot cross buns is drool worthy, and they taste SO much better than the buns you get from the supermarket.
 Especially with a 4 day weekend coming up (YAY)...do it!!